Robbozinoz/georges_garden_sass/README.md

 Using SASS mixin, config, partials this site will be templated in PHP.

-This site used NPM to load and configure sSASS in the JSON file.
+This site used NPM to load and configure SASS in the JSON file.

 This site contains a sample cart and checkout